shenglin1987/shenglin1987.github.io/_posts/2016-10-06-first-page.md

+---
+layout: post
+title: First Page!
+---

-This if the first page for test.
+This is the first page for test!